-When the VHT PHY receives a Clause 22 (Very High Throughput (VHT) PHY specification) PHYCONFIG.request(PHYCONFIG_VECTOR) primitive, the VHT PHY shall, for the purposes of HT PPDU transmission and reception, behave as if it were a Clause 20 PHY that had received a issue a Clause 20 (High Throughput (HT) PHY specification) PHYCONFIG.request(PHYCONFIG_VECTOR) primitive but with the CHANNEL_WIDTH parameter discarded from the PHYCONFIG_VECTOR and the OPERATING_CHANNEL parameter set to min(40 MHz, dot11CurrentChannelWidth) and the SECONDARY_CHANNEL_OFFSET parameter set to SECONDARY_CHANNEL_OFFSET_NONE if dot11CurrentChannelWidth indicates 20 MHz, to SECONDARY_CHANNEL_OFFSET_ABOVE if $above, or to SECONDARY_CHANNEL_OFFSET_BELOW if $below.
-In order to transmit an HT PPDU, the MAC shall set the CH_BANDWIDTH and CH_OFFSET in the TXVECTOR to achieve the required HT PPDU format (see Table 20-2); for 20 MHz bandwidth transmissions in a 40 MHz channel, the CH_OFFSET shall be CH_OFF_20U if $above, or CH_OFF_20L if $below.
-In order to transmit a non-HT PPDU or 40 MHz HT PPDU on a 40 MHz channel, the MAC shall [isn’t all this “the MAC shall” stuff needed in a non-VHT HT STA’s MAC too?
-And shouldn’t it in both cases be in Clause 9 or 10?] configure dot11CurrentSecondaryChannel [why does this need to be stated?
-Both the HT and VHT PHYs have dot11CurrentSecondaryChannel so it’s already set] to $secondary before transmission.
+When the VHT PHY receives a Clause 22 (Very High Throughput (VHT) PHY specification) PHYCONFIG.request(PHYCONFIG_VECTOR) primitive, the VHT PHY shall, for the purposes of HT PPDU transmission and reception, behave as if it were a Clause 20 PHY that had received a issue a Clause 20 (High Throughput (HT) PHY specification) PHYCONFIG.request(PHYCONFIG_VECTOR) primitive but with the CHANNEL_WIDTH, CENTER_FREQUENCY_SEGMENT_0 and CENTER_FREQUENCY_SEGMENT_1 parameters discarded from the PHYCONFIG_VECTOR and the OPERATING_CHANNEL parameter set to min(40 MHz, dot11CurrentChannelWidth) and the SECONDARY_CHANNEL_OFFSET parameter set to SECONDARY_CHANNEL_OFFSET_NONE if dot11CurrentChannelWidth indicates 20 MHz, to SECONDARY_CHANNEL_OFFSET_ABOVE if $above, or to SECONDARY_CHANNEL_OFFSET_BELOW if $belowotherwise.<paragraph break>

+In order to transmit an HT PPDU, the MAC shall set the CH_BANDWIDTH and CH_OFFSET in the TXVECTOR to achieve the required HT PPDU format (see Table 20-2); for 20 MHz bandwidth transmissions in a 40 MHz channel, the CH_OFFSET shall be CH_OFF_20U if $above, or CH_OFF_20L otherwise.
+In order to transmit a 40 MHz HT PPDU, the MAC shall configure dot11CurrentSecondaryChannel to $secondary.
 The quantities $primary and $secondary are defined in 22.3.7.3 (Channel frequencies).

 Change “PHYCONFIG-VECTOR” to “PHYCONFIG_VECTOR” at 545.42.